CNIC-Proteomics/databases/README.md

-# SCRIPTS FOR THE CREATION OF DATABASES IN THE PROTEOMIC UNIT OF CNIC
+# Scripts for the Databases in the Proteomics Unit of CNIC

 ### Requirements:
 Python3 and the following Python packages: